junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > **Outline:** So after Cas is taken by the Empty, Dean gets so devastated that he spends most of his remaining time trying to access Empty and save Cas back but can't -- he thinks he can't but actually his yearning already reaches the Empty and wakes Cas up, except Cas can't come back to him, only can see him from beyond.

 And then, there is the end of it, just like all the finish lines of other world-ending events, the good wins the evil, the "happy" ending with people celebrating.
-Chuck gets taken out, and Jack becomes the new God.
+Chuck got taken out, and Jack became the new God.

 Except, there is no celebration.
 Only mourning.
 Only funeral.